-3. A substitute hired to meet staff to child ratios need not meet the training requirements specified in this section until the substitute has worked in the center for 240 hours.

-4. A provider shall receive and document having received 15 hours of continuing education each year in child growth and development, early childhood education, or first aid, as approved by the department.
+- 2. If more than one provider is required to meet the staff-tochild ratios, each additional provider shall meet the training requirements as specified under this paragraph. - 3.
+A substitute or volunteer used to meet staff-to-child ratios need not meet the training requirements specified in this section until the substitute or volunteer has worked in the center for 240 hours, except that the substitute or volunteer used to meet staff-to-child ratios shall complete department-approved training in shaken baby syndrome prevention before providing care and supervision to children under age 5. - 4.
+A provider shall receive and document having received 15 hours of continuing education each year in child growth and development, early childhood education, caring for children with disabilities, or first aid as approved by the department.
 This training may include attendance at training events, workshops, conferences, consultation with community resource people or observation of child care programs.
 Up to 5 hours of independent reading or watching educational materials may be used to meet continuing education requirements.

-Note: The licensee may use either the Department's form CFS-0053A, Child Care Staff Continuing Education Record, or the licensee's own form to document the completion of continuing education.
-Information on how to obtain the Department's form is in Appendix E.
+Note: The licensee may use either the department's form, Staff Continuing Education Record-Child Care Centers, or the licensee's own form to document the completion of continuing education.
+Information on how to obtain the department's form is available on the department's website, http://dcf.wisconsin.gov, or from any regional licensing office in Appendix A.